epoch-research/epoch-website/_blog/2022-06-27-trends-in-gpu-price-performance.md

 As we saw in the previous section, the latest ML models tend to be trained on state-of-the-art GPUs.
 Therefore, looking at the trend of top-performing GPUs might be a good indicator for ML capabilities in the future.
 Note, that this does not imply that we think that GPU performance will grow linearly.
 We will publish more detailed thoughts on predictions from this data in a second piece.

-Here, we select the subset of GPUs that had the highest FLOPs per dollar values during each month.
+Here, we select the subset of GPUs that had the highest FLOP/s per dollar values during each month.
 For this subset of models, we find a doubling time of 2.95 years (95% CI: 2.54 to 3.52 years), which is statistically significantly longer than the typical doubling time.

 <figure>
   <img style="max-width: calc(min(100%, 620px))" src="{% link assets/images/posts/2022/gpu-perf/image10.png %}">
   <figcaption class="caption" markdown="1">
   Figure 7.
-FLOPs per dollar for our dataset and separately for top-performing GPUs compared to relevant trends found elsewhere
+FLOP/s per dollar for our dataset and separately for top-performing GPUs compared to relevant trends found elsewhere
   </figcaption>
 </figure>